Asutosh-Kumar-Gupta/FastAPI-boilerplate/README.md

 #### 4.2.1.
 Packages

-In the `root` directory (`FastAPI-boilerplate` if you didn't change anything), run to install required packages:
+In the `root` directory (`Village-wala` if you didn't change anything), run to install required packages:

 ```sh
 poetry install